OurMine

 OurMine is a hacker group that is known for hacking popular accounts and websites, such as Jack Dorsey and Mark Zuckerberg's Twitter accounts.
 The group often causes cybervandalism to advertise their commercial services, which is among the reasons why they are not widely considered to be a "white hat" group.
+As of 2016, their commercial services included security scans and audits.
+Payments were collected through PayPal.
+The group states they do not change passwords of hacked accounts.

 History

 2016

 In 2016, OurMine hacked the Twitter accounts of Wikipedia co-founder Jimmy Wales, Pokémon GO creator John Hanke, Twitter co-founder Jack Dorsey, Google CEO Sundar Pichai, and Facebook co-founder Mark Zuckerberg, whose Pinterest was also hacked.
 In addition to social media accounts, the group has hacked the website TechCrunch.

 In October, BuzzFeed News published an article linking the OurMine group to a Saudi Arabian teenager using the name Ahmad Makki on social media.
 OurMine denied the allegations, claiming that Makki was only a "fan" of the group.
 One day after the article's publication, OurMine infiltrated BuzzFeed's website and altered the content of several posts to read "Hacked By OurMine".

 Other 2016 hacks include the Twitter accounts of Sony President Shuhei Yoshida; the Wikimedia global account of Jimmy Wales; the Twitter accounts of Netflix and Marvel; the Twitter accounts of Sony Music Global; the Instagram accounts of National Geographic; and the Twitter accounts of National Geographic Photography.